wildenali/virtual-border-backend/README.md

    - Edit the kontroler.js and routes.js files
    - Run the server file with the command `$ node server.js` in the terminal
    - Open browser and for example type `http://localhost:8000/tampilBerdasarkanName/node_3` on address bar

+3. Read Data by motion_state

+   - Edit the kontroler.js and routes.js files
+   - Run the server file with the command `$ node server.js` in the terminal
+   - Open browser and for example type `http://localhost:8000/tampilBerdasarkanName/node_3` on address bar